How do I build a Simple Canvas Course?

 2. Set Course Home Page to Syllabus View

-When you first enter the course shell, you will see a banner at the top of the page reminding you that the course is still unpublished .
+When you first enter the course shell, you will see a banner at the top of the page reminding you that the course is still unpublished as well as the course status in the sidebar .
 You will publish the course when you are ready for students to see course content.
-Click the Change Home Page Layout link in the upper right-hand corner of the home page.
-Select the final option in the dropdown menu to enable the Syllabus view .
-Click Update Layout .
-Click the X at the bottom of the window to hide the Course Setup Checklist .
+Click the Choose Home Page button in the upper right-hand corner of the home page.
+Select the final option to enable the Syllabus view .
+Click Save .

 3. Edit Syllabus Description